loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 });
 ```

-See [Validate your OpenAPI specification](./Testing-your-application.html#validate-your-openapi-specification) from [Testing your application](./Testing-your-application.html) for more details.
+See [Validate your OpenAPI specification](Testing-your-application.html#validate-your-openapi-specification) from [Testing your application](Testing-your-application.html) for more details.

-## Smoke test your API input/output
+## Smoke test API input/output

-Once we confirm the specification of our API is valid, it's time to verify that our application implements the API as we have specified it.
-We use [Dredd](https://www.npmjs.com/package/dredd) in the input/output testing described below.
-We use `hello-world` in this section.
+Once you confirm that the API specification is valid, it's time to verify that the application implements the API as you have specified it.
+The input/output testing described below uses [Dredd](https://www.npmjs.com/package/dredd), specifically `hello-world` in this section.
 Concrete sample code of `hello-world` can be found in the [hello-world tutorial](https://github.com/strongloop/loopback-next-hello-world) repository.
 Although the sample code includes a validated API spec and fully functional `hello-world` controller, let's pretend the controller is completely empty.
-You can try it yourself cloning the `hello-world` from github.
+Try it yourself by cloning the repository from GitHub.

-For our input/output testing, we are going to create three parts: 1. the input data definition, 2. expected output response definition, and 3. test code.
-1. and 2. are included in the API specification.
+For input/output testing, you are going to create three parts:
+1. Input data definition.
+2. Expected output response definition.
+3. Test code.

+Parts one and two are included in the API specification.
 The input data is given as `x-example` as follows:

 ```js
 "x-example": "Ted"